gH7aerakaGpLTYrwVTa/Qubes-OS-101/README.md

 Do not run Electrum yet!

-Next, obtain your .onion address from the electrs menu in RoninDojo.
+Next, obtain your .onion address from the electrs instance on your node if you have one or, or use a trusted node run by a friend/service.

 Choose one of the two commands below to start your electrum wallet based on your Electrum setup.